endormi/tilux/README.md

-Cryptography | Encryption (-e) and decryption (-d) (ccrypt, gpg, openssl, pyca and zip) | -c, -g, -o, -p or -z Monitoring | Monitor different processes (cpu monitoring, memory monitoring and website monitoring) | -c, -m or -w Networking | IP pinging and server pinging | -i or -s System | System scripts (bf backup folder, truncate logs and remove trash, last updated file, parse date and check if you are root) | -b, -c, -l, -p or -r
+Cryptography | Encryption (-e) and decryption (-d) (ccrypt, gpg, openssl, pyca and zip) | -c, -g, -o, -p or -z Monitoring | Monitor different processes (cpu monitoring, memory monitoring and website monitoring) | -c, -m or -w Networking | IP pinging and server pinging | -i or -s System | System scripts (bf backup folder, truncate logs and remove trash, file updated, last updated file, parse date and check if you are root) | -b, -c, -f, -l, -p or -r
 Misc | Miscellaneous scripts (delete file or folder, check if file or folder exists and number of files and folders) | -d, -e or -f

 ### Running with Docker: